GrammaTech/ddisasm/README.md

 resulting assembly code to be reassembled.
 DDisasm is implemented using the datalog ([souffle](https://github.com/souffle-lang/souffle)) declarative logic programming language to compile disassembly rules and heuristics.
-The disassembler first parses ELF file information and decodes a superset of possible instructions to create an initial set of datalog facts.
+The disassembler first parses ELF/PE file information and decodes a superset of possible instructions to create an initial set of datalog facts.
 These facts are analyzed to identify *code location*, *symbolization*, and *function boundaries*.
 The results of